 Fraudsters tempt investors by conducting free investment seminars for the family including complimentary lunch.
 Many fall for this kind of strategy and invest in their product.
 But don’t do this mistake, don’t be in a hurry.

 Make sure you research the investment scheme and the person selling it to you.
 Know the business, the product and services offered and all the costs associated with the investment scheme.

 See if you are really interested in the investment scheme.
 Just because they tell that many have bought it, doesn’t mean, you should be buying it.
 Don’t fall for these kinds of tricks.

 The pressure to pay money

 Usually, scam calls have a technique of telling you to pay money immediately to avail of the so- called “once in a lifetime opportunity”.
 And also tell you that if you delay, it would be over by then.
-Don’t fall prey for such tricks, take your time and research before you send money.
+Don’t fall prey to such tricks, take your time and research before you send money.

 Promising high returns for

 A key rule to keep in mind is that high returns usually have higher risks involved.
 Therefore, the return on any investment cannot be higher without higher risk.
-If your money is safe, you will likely to earn lower returns.
+If your money is safe, you will likely earn lower returns.
 Many fraudsters will convince you that high returns are guaranteed.
 Don’t believe such lies.